 Its primary business is the delivery of packages and documents worldwide.
-The UPS service portfolio also includes global supply chain services and less-than-truckload transportation which is primarily in the United States.
-Other business units within this segment include Mail Boxes Etc. and UPS Capital.
+The UPS service portfolio also includes global supply chain services and less-than-truckload transportation which is primarily in the U.S. Other business units within this segment include Mail Boxes Etc. and UPS Capital.

 The US Domestic Package is the most valuable to the company because of the following reasons.

 Highest number of shipments for US Domestic Package division

 The US Domestic package division delivers a greater number of packages than the International Package division or UPS Freight.
 The total number of packages transported by the US Domestic division is more than 6 times the number transported by the International Package division.

 The primary reason behind the high volumes of the U.S. Domestic Package is the booming e-commerce industry.
 With the North American e-commerce market forecast to grow more than 30% per year through 2018, we believe UPS's US Domestic Package segment will continue to grow in the coming years.
 (Link)

 Moderated GDP growth forecasts